hammerheim-game/hammerheim-rules/8-scenarios.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | |2D6 | 4 | 0| 6| 6 | 5 | 1 | 2D6 | 10 |
 ##### Special Rules:
 **Ravenous Maw:** The Abomination's great slavering orophice is yawning enough to acommodate the largest prey.
 There is nothing beyond its appetites.
 It therefore has the Heroic Killing Blow ability.
 **Magical Monstrosity:** The Abomination is a Chaos Spawn so mutated by the twisting of reality caused by the saturation of Wyrdstone energy that the very Winds of Magic distort and tear around it.
 The Abomination has Magic Resistance (4).
 **Gargantuan:** The Abomination is _Gargantuan_ sized.
 **No Pain:** The Abomination ignores all Knocked Down and Stunned results, instead reducing its attacks characteristic to D6 until the Abomination's next turn.
 **Immune to Poison**
 **Immune to Psychology**
 **Terror**

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Monsters of Mordheim